Full-time Faculty

 PhD, Concordia University Chicago

 Prior to joining the TEDS Faculty, Dr. Larson served for over 25 years in practical church ministry and was Visiting Assistant Professor of Christian Formation & Ministry and Wheaton College.
 Her research is in the area of children's faith formation with a particular interest in how faith is formed in early childhood.
-She serves on the board for the Society of Children's Spirituality: Christian Perspectives and her latest book is Bridging Theory and Practice in Children's Spirituality: New Directions for Education, Ministry and Discipleship (edited with Robert Keeley, Zondervan, 2020).
-Dr. Larson regularly consults with churches regarding their ministry with children and facmilies and has developed curriculum for children's ministry in the local church.
-As a recent recipient of Calvin's Insititute of Christian Worship's teacher-scholar grant, her current research focus is how ministry leaders thoughtfully engage children in worship.
+She has received several grants for her work, including the most recent Nurturing Children Through Worship and Pray Initiative from Lilly Endowment which has enabled her to establish the Center for Faith and Children here at TEDS.
+Dr. Larson serves on the board for the Society of Children's Spirituality: Christian Perspectives and her latest book is Bridging Theory and Practice in Children's Spirituality: New Directions for Education, Ministry and Discipleship (edited with Robert Keeley, Zondervan, 2020).
+Dr. Larson regularly consults with churches regarding their ministry with children and families and has developed curriculum for children's ministry in the local church.

 Te-Li Lau, 2008